oliver-butterley/ma2-2024/pages/part1.md

 > $2^n \geq n+1$ for all natural numbers $n$.

 However, let's take this opportunity to discuss what to do when such statements come to us.
 In the high school world the is no doubt, we are required to follow a procedure that is clearly prescribed.
 However as grown up thinkers everything is more open and there are many "correct" solutions.
 Firstly we need to ask ourselves if the statement is true!
 In this case we try a few of the smaller natural numbers and we see that it does seem to be true.
 (If we thought it wasn't true then we would try to find counter examples to prove that it is false.)
 So now we need to write a proof of the statement.
 One way to think about this would be to consider the graph $y=2^x-(x+1)$.
 That this graph lies above the axis is equivalent to the statement being true.
 We could consider the gradient of $2^x-(x+1)$ and prove that it stays positive.
 This is a perfectly reasonable proof.

 The statement can also be proven by induction in a concise way.
 To a large degree, the choice of proof is aesthetic.

 Again time to practice our skill at finding gaps in proofs.

-::: tip ~~Theorem~~
+::: info ~~Theorem~~
 All sheep are the same colour.
 :::